QuentinOchem/ada-spark-rfcs/considered/rfc-move.md

    V2 := V1; -- Compilation error
 ```

+Here, V2 inherits from V3 without duplication.
+But assigning from V1 to V2 is
+illegal due to the copy restriction on limited types.

 Limited Access References and Types
 -----------------------------------

-Access types can now be declared limited.
-This means that their value can
-only be moved, never copied.
-One of the consequence of moving a limited pointer
-object is that its value is reset to null.
+The idea of limited access types introduces further value to move semantics.
+The primary distinction here is between a regular access type,
+which allows both copying and moving, and a limited access type,
+which allows only moving.

-This first exemple shows usage of a limited reference on a regular pointer
+This first example demonstrates the usage of a limited reference for a
-object:
+regular pointer object:

 ```Ada
    type Holder is  ...